|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Punch bowl cake is also known as punch bowl dessert, and that describes it more appropriately because it is actually not a cake, it is a layered, impressive dessert served in an old-fashioned punch bowl.
+Punch bowl cake is also known as punch bowl dessert, a more appropriate name because it is actually not a cake, it is an impressive, layered dessert served in an old-fashioned punch bowl.
 In short, it is the American version of a trifle.

 This punch bowl cake consists of cubed butter cake prepared from boxed cake mix, crushed pineapple, vanilla pudding prepared from pudding mix, canned cherry pie filling, and whipped topping—all convenience food ingredients, which makes the preparation of this dessert so easy.